Ouwen/BME-590-Machine-Learning-in-Imaging/homework/homework_0/INSTRUCTIONS.md

 ### If you have any issues, we will find time to debug during our zeroth TA session Monday or Wednesday (depending on your section)
 ---------------------

-## After the zeroth TA session, you should do the following (feel free to try on your own if you are comfortable!):
+## After the zeroth TA session, you should do the following:
+### Feel free to try on your own before the TA session if you are comfortable!
  - Fork this repo to your github account and make it private.
  - Introduce yourself by writing in the `homework_0.ipyn` file, and `git commit` and `git push` to your repo
  - Spin up a small google cloud platform instance with a publically accessible IP address.